ironboy/react-rapide/README.md

-An example of using the useOutletContext hook
+Using context and the useOutletContext hook